|

 Round, India would have to, as most other third world countries would

+have to sign onto the outcome of the Doha Round.
 Now what does this really mean in the practice of democracy.
 It means

 that once the Doha Round has gone through, then the heart of the Indian